guillaumeboniface/human_native_task/README.md

 - jurisdictions, which is a list of two letter codes marking against which set of rules the violation is reported to be happening
 - type, which is the type of violation (e.g privacy)

+It provides detailed messages if the payload doesn't meet the API requirements.

 ## Security
 ### Authentication